Home Inspection Quick Info

 The purchase of a home, building, condominium, or coop is a major investment.
 A thorough evaluation and narrative engineering reports gives you the advantage in making an intelligent purchase decision.
 The included expense analysis helps you understand the expenses of owning the home or building, and can be helpful in negotiating the sale price.
 Whether it is the purchase of a small home or a large building, Heimer Engineering performs an in-depth engineering examination.

-The State of New York, in their online brochure "What You Should Know About Professional Engineers and Their Services" (www.op.nysed.gov/prof/pels/pebroch.htm) states one of the reasons that you should use a Licensed Professional Engineers is to "evaluate the structural integrity, electrical, and/or mechanical systems of a house prior to purchase or renovation".
+The State of New York, in their online brochure "What You Should Know About Professional Engineers and Their Services", available at www.op.nysed.gov/prof/pels/pebroch.htm, states one of the reasons that you should use a Licensed Professional Engineers is to "evaluate the structural integrity, electrical, and/or mechanical systems of a house prior to purchase or renovation".

 Under the laws of the State of New York, only a Licensed Professional Engineer can offer engineering services to the general public.
 Some home inspection companies will tell you that they have an Engineer on staff, an Engineer reviews the reports, or even that an Engineer helped them set up the inspection system.